People do not read web content, in the same way, as printed material. When writing content, reflect on this, and write your content for ‘scanners’.

 Findings from GDS research

-There’s lots of information at the GDS pages for those who are interested.
+There’s lots of information o the GDS pages for those who are interested.
 The main implications for writers are:

 - Users won’t read your text thoroughly in a word-by-word manner.

-- The first two paragraphs must state the most critical information.
+- two paragraphs must state the most critical information.
 There’s some hope that users will read this material, though they’ll probably read more of the first paragraph than the second.

 - Start subheads, paragraphs, and bullet points with information-carrying words that users will notice when scanning down the left side of your content in the final stem of their F-behaviour.
 They’ll read the third word on a line much less often than the first two words.